dmkelley6812/ESP32-BLE-Phone-Key-CAN-Bus-Reverse-Engineering-Project/README.md

 # Current Status

+I've discovered that the door lock commands likely don't live on the HSCAN network and are more likely on the SWCAN network that I might have to tap closer to the BCM to surpass the Gateway.
+This will require building a different CAN sniffer using an SWCAN transceiver that can handle 33.33kbps, 12V wakeup, etc.

 As part of the CAN signal reverse engineering process, I realized I didn't really like using SavvyCAN.
 It seems so old school and clunky, so I built a new browser based CAN anlysis tool called browserCAN.
 You can find it at browsercan.netlify.app
 <img width="1893" height="983" alt="image" src="https://github.com/user-attachments/assets/53c843e5-644f-40b6-a08b-5573cfc17e49" />